f5devcentral/f5-agility-labs-nginx/docs/class5/module3/lab2/lab2.rst

 .. image:: images/k3s_infra_ls.png

-6. The **Chart.yaml** contains information on what chart version to use and on which dependencies it relies.
+6. The **Chart.yaml** contains information on which chart version to use and upon which dependencies it relies.

 .. image:: images/nic_Chart.png